apacheflex/whiteboard_fthomas_developerToolSuite/README.md

   git config --global user.name "My Name" git config --global user.email myname@myemaildomain.com

-Perform the initial checkout with this:

-  git clone git@github.com:doublefx/AFSDTS.git

 Let's take the simple case where you just want to make a minor change against master.
 You don't want a new branch etc, and you only want a